Figuring Out Gas & Galaxies In Enzo (FOGGIE) XI: Circumgalactic O VI Emission Traces Clumpy Inflowing Recycled Gas: Methods

 We also assume that there are no local sources of photoionization and that all ionizing photons come from the extragalactic UV background.
 Starlight from the galaxy could be contributing additional ionizing photons in the inner regions of the CGM, where we find the brightest \OVI\ emission.
 The ionizing photons from starlight are not energetic enough to affect the predictions of such a highly ionized ion as \OVI, but local ionization is important for lower ions \citep{Katz2022}. \citet{Nielsen2024} examined the ionization mechanisms of [\ion{O}{2}], [\ion{O}{3}], and H$\beta$ emission in the disk and inner CGM of a low-redshift galaxy.
 They found the ionization mechanism of the emitting gas (as inferred by line ratios) shifted from \ion{H}{2} region ionization within the disk, to shock-dominated ionization just outside the disk up to $\sim6$ kpc, to extragalactic UV background ionization at distances $\gtrsim6$ kpc, suggesting that the assumption of UV background ionization equilibrium may not be accurate close to the galaxy.
 Because we focus on \OVI\ emission predictions here, we do not expect the lack of local photoionization sources to affect our results.

 We convert the volumetric emissivities reported by CLOUDY into surface brightness by projecting the simulated galaxy from 3D to 2D and integrating the emissivity along the line of sight.
-We choose to use ergs s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ as the units of surface brightness in this paper, but see Appendix A of V. Saeedzadeh et al. (in prep.) for unit conversions.
-Throughout this paper, we choose to view the simulated galaxies edge-on, to minimize confusing emission from the galaxy disk with that from the CGM (for a broader range of views see V. Saeedzadeh et al., in prep.).
+We choose to use ergs s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ as the units of surface brightness in this paper, but see Appendix A of \citet{Saeedzadeh2025} for unit conversions.
+Throughout this paper, we choose to view the simulated galaxies edge-on, to minimize confusing emission from the galaxy disk with that from the CGM \citep[for a broader range of views see][]{Saeedzadeh2025}.
 We calculate the angular momentum vector of the disk as the total angular momentum of stars that are $<10$ Myr old and within 15 kpc from the center of the galaxy (as determined by the peak of the dark matter density distribution), then orient the edge-on emission maps such that the angular momentum vector points north.
-Note that several of the FOGGIE galaxies have warped disks or polar rings that may make this calculation imprecise, leading to slightly inclined disks in the emission maps \citep[][Trapp et al., in prep.]{Simons2025}.
+Note that several of the FOGGIE galaxies have warped disks or polar rings that may make this calculation imprecise, leading to slightly inclined disks in the emission maps \citep{Simons2025,Trapp2025}.
 We generate emission maps within $\pm50$ kpc from the center of the galaxy with an image resolution of $370\times370$ pixels (pixel side length $\approx0.27$ kpc, the same as the highest resolution gas cell in the simulation).